SovereignCloudStack/website/_i18n/en/_posts/announcements/2023-11-23-joint-standardization.md

 ---

 ## Collaboration on Cloud Standards
-### Sovereign Cloud Stack and ALASCA e.V. - joining forces for good standards
+### Sovereign Cloud Stack and ALASCA e.V.: joining forces for good standards

 The Sovereign Cloud Stack (SCS) project develops open standards for the provisioning of cloud and container infrastructure together with cloud